jupyter/docker-stacks/docs/maintaining/tasks.md

 - all the dependencies to be available (as wheels or in `conda-forge`).
 - the first `Python` patch release for this version.
-  This allows us to avoid many bugs, which can happen in a major release.
+  This allows us to avoid many bugs that can happen in a major release.

 ## Updating the Ubuntu Base Image